kirkbowers/sphec/README.md

 ## Introduction

-Sphec is a Behavior-Driven Development (BDD) toolkit for PHP that is largely inspired by [RSpec](http://rspec.info/) and [Jasmine](https://jasmine.github.io/).
+Sphec is a Behavior-Driven Development (BDD) toolkit for PHP that is largely inspired by [RSpec](http://rspec.info/), [Jasmine](https://jasmine.github.io/), and to a degree by [Cucumber](https://cucumber.io/).
 The name is somewhat of a contraction of "spec" and "PHP".
-It provides a domain specific language (DSL) in PHP for describing how a part of your software should behave and writing tests to ensure it does, in fact, behave that way.
+It provides a domain specific language (DSL) that is a mixture of natural language shorthand and quasi-PHP for describing how a part of your software should behave and writing tests to ensure it does, in fact, behave that way.

-Since PHP does not have the notion of blocks like Ruby does, the syntax of Sphec is not as concise or elegant as RSpec's.
-A lot has to be done with anonymous functions that are passed the working scope as a parameter.
-But, once you get past that bit of extra verbosity, it provides a great many of the same features, including:
+Some features are:

 - Hierarchical contexts for grouping related tests and setting up different pre-test conditions.
 - `before` and `after` actions to set up and tear down pre-test conditions.